George School Equestrian Camp

 2:30 to 3:00 p.m. – Cool off and depart

 Special Friday Schedule

-On Friday afternoons from 1:00 to 3:00 p.m., we hold a George School horse show for all camp participants.
-Ribbons will be awarded to everyone.
+On Friday afternoons from 1:00 to 3:00 p.m., we hold a George School showcase for all camp participants.
 Family and friends are welcome!

 What to Bring for Camp

 - Long pants or jeans for riding and a change of clothes

 - Boots, must have a 1/4” to 1/2” heel (no sneakers for riding)

 - Riding helmets (Riding helmets can be supplied by the camp if necessary)